SfS-ASCL/Erdora-website/help.md

 ### Frequently Asked Questions

 * *I have recently started a new research project and would like to archive research data that I have collected so far.
-Can I use ERDORA for this?*
+Can I use TALAR for this?*

   Please contact thorsten.trippel[at]uni-tuebingen.de.